 Unlike car insurance, homeowners insurance is not required in Texas.
 Your mortgage lender, however, may require you to carry a homeowners insurance policy.
 However, even if you do not have a mortgage, it may still make sense to purchase a policy to protect your considerable investment in your home.

-Your basic HO-3 home insurance policy covers several things: your home’s structure, your property, other buildings on the property and liability.
+A basic HO-3 home insurance policy covers several things: your home’s structure, your property, other buildings on the property and liability.
 It may also cover costs you would incur if you could not live at home following a covered disaster.
-There are generally a few add-ons available that allow you to personalize your policy in a variety of ways, including the following:
+There are generally a few add-ons or additional policy types available that allow you to personalize your home insurance in a variety of ways, including the following:

-- Flood insurance: If your home is in a flood zone or you are concerned about a local source of water overflowing — even if it is something as small as a drainage ditch — you could consider flood insurance.
-Flood damage is not typically covered by basic homeowners insurance policies, but is available from most insurers for an extra cost.
+- Flood insurance: If your home is in a flood zone or you are concerned about a local source of water overflowing — even if it is something as small as a drainage ditch — you may want to consider purchasing flood insurance.
+Flood damage is not covered by basic homeowners insurance policies, but is available from many insurers for an extra cost.

-- Scheduled personal property: Your basic policy generally covers your personal belongings.
+- Scheduled personal property: A typical homeowners insurance policy generally covers your personal belongings up to certain limits.
 But if you own something with a particularly high value, such as jewelry, artwork, sports equipment or electronics, you may need extra coverage to ensure reimbursement if they are damaged or stolen.